Cédric Tsangue

-Cédric Tsangue Kenfack (born 21 August 1991) is a Cameroonian basketball player who plays for FAP Basketball.
+Cédric Tsangue Kenfack (born 21 August 1991) is a Cameroonian basketball player who plays for Moanda BB.
+He also plays for the Cameroon national team.

 Career

 Tsangue started his career with BEAC in 2010.
 He won the Cameroon Cup in 2011 and 2017.
 He also played in the 2016 FIBA Africa Clubs Champions Cup with BEAC.

 In 2019, he played with Gabonese club Manga BB in the 2020 BAL Qualifying Tournaments.
 He averaged 19.3 points in the qualifying tournament.
-He then went on to sign with FAP Basketball to play in the inaugural season of the Basketball Africa League, where he reached the quarterfinals.
+He then went on to sign with FAP Basketball to play in the inaugural season of the Basketball Africa League (BAL), where he reached the quarterfinals.

+Tsangue played for KSA starting in the 2024 season, and won the Elite Messieur championship with the team.
+The title was the first for a team from Douala in 10 years.